 In case studies, upper cervical chiropractors have been able to restore quality of life for a number of chronic fatigue syndrome patients.
 The patients in the case studies were all experiencing an upper cervical misalignment, a common subluxation that occurs at the top of the neck.
 It very often occurs following a head or neck injury, but it can also be caused by normal wear and tear, especially when poor posture is involved.

 Upper cervical chiropractors are subspecialists in the chiropractic field who focus on the C1 and C2, the top two bones in the neck.
-Using diagnostic imaging, precise measurements are taken of the misalignments.
-Then, a custom adjustment is designed for each patient.
+Using diagnostic imaging, practicioners take precise measurements of the misalignments.
+Then, they make a custom adjustment for each patient.
 There is no popping or cracking of the spine.
 Adjustments are gentle and are thus long-lasting.
-Once the surrounding soft tissue heals from any damage caused by the misalignment, you should be able to space your appointments out further, making this a cost-effective way to get some relief.
+Once the surrounding soft tissue heals from any damage, you should be able to space your appointments out further, making this a cost-effective way to get some relief.
 That is always good news for someone dealing with a chronic illness.

-If you are dealing with chronic fatigue syndrome and have been disappointed by the traditional and alternative forms of care that you have tried thus far, don’t give up hope.
-Upper cervical chiropractic has been able to help many chronic fatigue syndrome sufferers to be able to regain quality of life.
+If you are dealing with chronic fatigue syndrome, don’t give up hope.
+Upper cervical chiropractic has been helping many chronic fatigue sufferers regain their quality of life.
 To see what this natural therapy can do for your overall health and wellbeing, find a practitioner in your area today.
 A no-obligation consultation may be the start of your journey to having more energy.
 Don’t give into despair.
 Use the search feature on this site to find one of our preferred practitioners today!